syrilster/DesignPatterns/AWS/AutoScaling/README.md

 * Classic Load Balancer - Basic Load balancing at request and connection level.
 * Application Load Balancer - Best suited for load balancing HTTP and HTTPS traffic and it provides advanced request routing of modern appliaction architectures, including microservices and containers.
 * Network Load Balancers - Best suited for load balancing of TCP traffic where extreme performance is required.

+## How does Auto Scaling work

+* **Launch configuration(what?)** - What needs to be launched?
+An AMI or and EC2 instance etc.
+* **Auto Scaling Group(where?)** - Where to launch the group.
+Like AZ, subnet etc.
+* **Auto Scaling policy(When?)** - Specifies when to increase or decrease EC2 instances based on cloud watch alarms.
+Example: Based on CPU utilization.
+* A schedule action - Tells Auto Scaling to perform a scaling action at a certain time in the future.
+Example a black friday sale on Amazon website.

+**Auto Scaling Groups**  -